pravton/horiseon/README.md

 ## Introduction
 This is an assignment project on the module one.
 The task is to refactor the code to  more accessible.
+>### NOTE
+>This layout is designed for "desktop", so some of the elements don't look like the **Final Output** when viewed at a resolution smaller than 768px.

 ## User Story
-User want a codebase that follows accessibilty standards so the the site is optimized for search engines.
+User wants a codebase that follows accessibilty standards so the the site is optimized for search engines.

 ## Content Of This Project
 <li> index.html </li>